Efficient-Computing-Lab/Converter/README.md

 5. Call **ActionModel.generate(nodelist, application_instance)** to generate a model that includes components and the related actions that may be performed on them.
 This function requires to know the list that contains all the instances of CEAML entities (nodeList) and the unique ID of the instance to be deployed (application_instance).
 (Optional)
 6. Call **WorkflowModel.generate(nodelist, application_instance)** to generate a model that includes worklows that include runtime adaptation actions that should be performed under certain conditions.
 This function requires to know the list that contains all the instances of CEAML entities (nodeList) and the unique ID of the instance to be deployed (application_instance).
 (Optional)

 In case developers want to use a conventional deployment on Kubernetes or Kubevirt they should just perform the required steps.
-ALthough, in case they have generated a distributed orchestrator that operates above clusters they could potentially use also the steps that are marked as optional to assist the orchestration process.
+Although, in case they have generated a distributed orchestrator that operates above clusters they could potentially use also the steps that are marked as optional to assist the orchestration process.

 All the outputs of methods are stored in memory, and developers have the freedom to either save them as files or use them as they are.
 To apply the outputs, developers should utilize the kubectl apply -f command or its equivalent in the Kubernetes API to the respective cluster master.

 ## Terminate an application
 To undeploy an application described in CEAML in Kubernetes or Kubevirt developers should have the following required inputs:
-1. The name of the running instance, for example acc-uc2orbk-0-0-4-00036-gameserver-7reio-min1 (Required)
+1. The name of the running instance, for example acc-uc2orbk-0-0-4-00036-gameserver-7reio-min1
 2. Provide the path of the model written in CEAML

 All of the above information of course could be either provided manually of by a mechanism.
 It clearly depends on how developers plan to use the Converter